EQAR/deqar-docs/docs/report_data.md

     |2  |second cycle   | EQF 7, ISCED 7 |
     |3  |third cycle    | EQF 8, ISCED 8 |

-    > \* This field was not required previously.
-In order to be backwards-compatible and not to break existing implementations, this field is currently not required for programmes leading to a full degree, but only for programmes not leading to a full degree (= micro-credentials).
-This field will become fully required in the next version of DEQAR APIs.

 * Programme NQF Level (<code>programme[n].nqf_level</code>; required, string)
   A single national qualification framework (NQF) level may be provided for each programme.